NagarjunaAddanki/meter-reading/README.md

 # Meter Reading

 Meter reading is an API to process a CSV file containing meter readings from various account holders.
+The meter readings are read from the csv, validated and persisted in the data store.

 ## Usage